Findings of a Medical Doctor's Investigation of Chiropractic

 Gregg C. Anderson, D.C

 Many folks I meet as a Sacramento chiropractor ask me why many medical doctors don't believe in chiropractic.
 There's no easy way to answer that since I haven't talked to them all!
 My hunch is that most won't attempt to stop their patients from going to a chiropractor and many are probably relieved that their difficult cases go somewhere else.

 I am often the doctor of "last resort."
 It happens every week.
 Medical diagnosis is not always easy and treatments can often be as challenging than the initial problem.
 Many of the folks I consult with are understandably fearful of their proposed medical treatment plans such as surgery.
 Virtually all treatments including medications and hospitalizations have some risk.

 I am fortunate to enjoy the mutual respect of many M.D.'s in the Sacramento area.
+I also treat many of them.
 The ones who refer to my practice have an understanding and appreciation for what I do for people as a chiropractor.
 As they say, the proof is in the pudding!
 They see their patients respond favorably to chiropractic care.